Robot racing sparks scientific enthusiasm in U.S. students

 "It's a fantastic trend; I'm all for it," said Massachusetts Institute of Technology associate professor Russ Tedrake, who helped lead the school's fourth-place DARPA team in 2014.

-Races like Vecna's, which he is not involved in organizing, they seem to be drawing people in to the field, he added.
+Races like Vecna's, which he is not involved in organising, they seem to be drawing people in to the field, he added.

 Competitions also help spin off new ideas that can grow into practical inventions, experts said.
 The fleet of self-driving cars that Google Inc has been testing relies on ideas generated at an earlier DARPA race, for instance.